Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 > Note: This project was built using the ROS Melodic distro, and Python 2.

 Note the file `src/niryo_moveit/scripts/mover.py`.
 This script holds the ROS-side logic for the MoverService.
 When the service is called, the function `plan_pick_and_place()` runs.
-This calls `plan_trajectory` on the current joint configurations (sent from Unity) to a destination pose (dependent on the phase of pick and place).
+This calls `plan_trajectory` on the current joint configurations (sent from Unity) to a destination pose (dependent on the phase of the pick-and-place task).

 ```python
 def plan_trajectory(move_group, destination_pose, start_joint_angles):